beeware/beeware/docs/tutorial/tutorial-3.rst

 Building your application
 =========================

-You can now compile your your application.
+You can now compile your application.
 This step performs any binary compilation that is necessary for your application to be executable on your target platform.